-- Booking process continue by sending a completed booking form with15%[Nepal], 50% [Tibet and Bhutan] non-refundable deposit as detailed below.
-We require you to Email by scanning copy of passport to our Kathmandu office email: firstname.lastname@example.org or call 00977-9851011345, 00977-9803686320 after receiving Xerox copy of your passport and the completed booking form with your Advance% non-refundable, we will send you final confirmation receipt.
+- The booking process continue by sending a completed booking form with15%[Nepal], 50% [Tibet and Bhutan] non-refundable deposit as detailed below.
+We require you to Email by scanning a copy of the passport to our Kathmandu office email: gofornepal@Gmail.com or call 00977-9851011345, 00977-9803686320 after receiving Xerox copy of your passport and the completed booking form with your Advance% non-refundable, we will send you a final confirmation receipt.

 Name of the Bank: HIMALAYAN BANK LIMITED